AI Toolbox for Developers: Find Past Coding Sessions Instantly (2026)

 Search by Date for Sprint Reviews and Standups

-The date range chips in Gemini Toolbox are the developer's friend for sprint-bound work.
+The date range chips in AI Toolbox are the developer's friend for sprint-bound work.
 The four chips map cleanly to common retrospective and planning horizons: past week for standups and daily review, past month for sprint retrospectives, past year for quarterly reviews and annual performance cycles.

-A typical Monday morning use: the developer opens Gemini Toolbox, sets the date chip to "past week," leaves the role filter on "both," and scrolls through their recent coding conversations to build a quick mental map of what they worked on.
+A typical Monday morning use: the developer opens AI Toolbox, sets the date chip to "past week," leaves the role filter on "both," and scrolls through their recent coding conversations to build a quick mental map of what they worked on.
 A typical end-of-sprint use: set to "past month," filter to "user messages," search for the project codename, and export every matching conversation to Markdown as the raw material for a sprint report.

 Date filtering also matters for compliance work.
 If a bug review requires knowing exactly when a developer first interacted with Gemini on a specific feature, the past-month and past-year chips produce the audit trail without leaving the browser.